The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: Extended emission

 \section{Extended $[\ion{C}{II}]$ emission}

 In recent years, several observations of high-$z$ ($z \gtrsim 4$) galaxies have revealed that the [\ion{C}{II}] emission extends $2-3$ times farther than the UV continuum emission.
 These findings come from both stacked galaxy samples \citep[e.g.,][]{fujimoto19, ginolfi20a, fudamoto22} and individual galaxies \citep[e.g.,][]{fujimoto20, lambert23, posses24}, with some studies, like \cite{posses24}, resolving emission on $\sim 1$ kpc scales within galaxies.
-Potential sources of this extended emission include unresolved satellites, outflows, and extended PDRs \citep[see, e.g., Figure 12 in][]{fujimoto19}.
+Potential sources of this extended emission include unresolved satellites, outflows, and extended PDRs \citep[see, for example, Figure 12 in][]{fujimoto19}.
 In \cite{khatri24}, we examined the extent of $\mathrm{C^+}$ in a simulated galaxy by calculating the $\mathrm{H_2}$, CO, C, and $\mathrm{C^+}$ abundances in post-processing using the sub-grid model HYACINTH, and found that the $\mathrm{C^+}$ surface density profile is more extended than other components such as $\mathrm{H_2}$ and CO, and closely resembles the total gas distribution and that of young stars (with ages $\le 20$ Myr).
-Here we extend our analysis to a statistical sample of galaxies from the \textsc{Marigold} suite and examine the extent of their [\ion{C}{II}] emission.
-For this, we first look at the stacked emission from a sample of galaxies at two different redshifts (Sect.~\ref{sec:extended_cii_stacked}).
-Then we inspect the relative extent of the [\ion{C}{II}] emission with respect to SF in individual galaxies and investigate possible causes of an extended [\ion{C}{II}] emission (Sect.~\ref{sec:extended_cii_solo}).
+In this paper, we extended our analysis to a statistical sample of galaxies from the \textsc{Marigold} suite and examined the extent of their [\ion{C}{II}] emission.
+For this, we first looked at the stacked emission from a sample of galaxies at two different redshifts (Sect.~\ref{sec:extended_cii_stacked}).
+Then we inspected the relative extent of the [\ion{C}{II}] emission with respect to SF in individual galaxies and investigate possible causes of an extended [\ion{C}{II}] emission (Sect.~\ref{sec:extended_cii_solo}).